pwhb/parthenon/kindness-saga/funogods/draft.md

 "The battlegrounds might have changed," dad said, "but the spirit of resistance remains the same.
 Politics is like a more complicated game of chess, Polis.
 To let fear control you is to trap your pieces yourself.
 But overcoming fear doesn't guarantee an advantage either.
 You must maneuver with precision and purpose.
 We don't speak out merely to endanger ourselves—our activism is both a shield and a sword.
 A move that's both attacking and defensive.
 Our visibility as known activists offers a form of protection.
 We forge connections with allies and, equally important, we identify those who stand against justice.
 Chess is just a simplified metaphor for the complex strategies of life.
 Polis, I always knew you hated chess.
 I needed you to be prepared with that mode of thinking.
 Understanding the purpose behind the moves is a necessary step in the fight for justice.
 I wished you wouldn't hate me for asking you to endure chess."

 I shook my head.
 Why would I hate him for that?
 Wasn't he the one who taught me to see the difference between the pieces, the hand moving the pieces and the meaning of the moves?
 Of course, I understood what he wanted me to see.
 Not that it made me hate chess any less, though.

 ---

+## Chapter V - New Journey [Science]

+Mom followed her hero, Marie Curie, in more ways than one.
+I was 12 when she was first diagnosed with radiation sickness.
+It got worse and worse since then.
+You would've thought scientists would no longer be in such a risk with the advancement of technology and safety measurements.
+Despite knowing something lurked beneath the surface, the silence between us—mom, Luna, and I—was heavy.
+What if my worst fears wouldn't come true if I pretended it wasn't real?

+Luna promised mom, on her dying bed, she would take care of me.

+Luna's family took me in as her foster brother, into their farmhouse on the outskirts of Copenhagen.
+They gave me her brother's old room in the attic—a cozy, trapezium-shaped space under the slant of the red brick roof.
+The wooden floorboards creaked a familiar path from the bed to the small window, which looked out over a yellowish-green field that seemed to stretch forever.
+For months, I’d wake up each morning disoriented, my hand reaching for a light switch that wasn't on the right wall and my heart aching for the familiar crack in the ceiling of my old bedroom.
+Euclid's Elements was the only relic from the past that I brought to my new home.

+Luna's family found it weird that my name was Science—a constant reminder of an identity that no longer felt like myself.
+They preferred to call me Alma's child.
+Apart from Luna, I could barely talk to anyone.
+Luna continued to homeschool me just like my mom did, though we still didn't know who was teaching whom.
+The more I buried my face in books, the more foreign the world of human interaction.

+I would always be grateful to Luna for bringing me hundreds of books from the library.
+At least I didn't need to send her an email anymore.
+Not knowing how to cope with the loss of my mom, I punished myself by studying fields I would never have considered before.
+Computer Science, Data Science, Forensic Science—each discipline became a shield, a way to keep me at a distance from my grief.
+I wasn't trying to find evidence of my mom's death being orchestrated.
+In truth, I was terrified of what such evidence might reveal.
+It was a puzzle I never wanted to solve.
+If mom had been in danger, was Luna also in danger?
+How could I protect her if I couldn't even talk to a stranger?
+I often locked myself in the room, pretending I was a plant; hoping in case of a further tragedy, nothing would hold me accountable.
+The deeper I dived into unfamiliar subjects, the more I could forget my life.

+Luna often offered to take me when she went out with her friends for a change of scenery.
+I always declined except for the first time.
+Her friends were really kind, their friendliness creating no pressure, demanding no expectation.
+Still, I felt perpetually uncomfortable around new people.
+Luna's parents, despite treating me as their own child, remained strangers to me.
+I would eat, sleep, read, and retreat—a parasitic ghost inhabiting their home.
+The guilt of my silence never left me, a constant reminder of my inability to connect.

+Luna helped me connect with incredible professors from universities worldwide.
+Scholarships were just an application away.
+I didn't know why I never submitted one.
+One day, I realized contacting professors might have been a mistake.
+As much as it pained me, I had to detach myself from Alma Kristensen's legacy—the nuclear physicist who gave me life.
+I needed to protect Luna.
+Invisibility became my shield, the shadows my sanctuary.

+Luna came to my room to give me some books, a routine we'd maintained for years.
+Seven years had passed since I first arrived at their farmhouse.
+She was now an assistant professor at my mother's former department.
+Before I opened my mouth, I sensed she knew this conversation was long coming.

+"Luna," I said softly, "I know you still see me as your innocent little brother.
+I'm grateful for everything you've done for me.
+But I'm 20 now.
+I think it's time I explore the world on my own."

+After a moment's hesitation, she agreed.

+"Can I use mom's retirement funds?"
+I asked reluctantly.

+Luna nodded without hesitation.
+"Of course, it's yours.
+I'm not worried about the money," she said, her concern evident.
+"I'm worried about something else.
+You know... it's hard to talk to people.
+I could help you, speak for you at my department."

+Luna hoped I would follow her academic path, but I was determined to forge my own.
+When she offered to pull strings and enroll me in her class, I refused firmly.
+My reasons ran deeper than a simple desire to try something new—I needed to protect her.
+Alma Kristensen's legacy was a potential danger, and the less connection Luna had to me, the safer she would be.
+I explained my need for anonymity, to leave no traceable paperwork.
+The attic had been my sanctuary, and now the indifferent world would become my refuge.

+"Trust me, Luna" I pleaded softly.
+"You've taught me everything I need to know.
+I'll be okay.
+The less I talk, the easier I can remain a ghost.
+It's meant to be my protection."

+I couldn't be more explicit than this.
+The words for my deepest fears remained trapped behind my lips—to voice them would only sound like madness.
+We just looked at each other in silence.
+I thanked God Luna understood without words.
+She'd seen the same shadows I had, felt the same hidden danger that ran beneath the surface of my mother's illness.
+Wasn't our silence itself a form of mutual protection?

+Despite her irrepressible worries, she eventually accepted my new journey.
+She crafted reasonable explanations for her parents, who wished me the best.
+I spent my final days basking in their warmth, unaware of how deeply I would miss this second home.

+---